JuliaNLSolvers/NLsolve.jl/README.md

 This is the most efficient method, because it minimizes the memory allocations.

-In the following, it is assumed that have defined a function `f!(x::Vector, fx::Vector)` computing the residual of the system at point `x` and putting it into the `fx` argument.
+In the following, it is assumed that you have defined a function `f!(x::AbstractVector, fx::AbstractVector)` or, more general, `f!(x::AbstractArray, fx::AbstractArray)` computing the residual of the system at point `x` and putting it into the `fx` argument.

 In turn, there 3 ways of specifying how the Jacobian should be computed: